School leadership

 Section 37 of the 2019 Framework Law n° 51-17 on the Education, Training and Scientific Research System mentions reference guides for jobs and skills for educational, administrative, and technical executives.
 These guides are considered for the allocation of positions as well as the evaluation of performance and professional performance.
 The government authorities responsible for education and training and for the renewal and adaptation of curricula and programs are required to establish said guides, in consultation with representatives of the authorities and professional organizations concerned.
 The 2019 Jobs and Competencies Framework describes the position of a director of central administration.

 The 1999 National Charter for Education and Training outlines several duties of those responsible for the management of educational establishments.
 The charter also states that they have the same rights and duties as educators.
+Furthermore, article 149 of the charter stipulates that each school will be run by a director and a management board.
+The former must have successfully completed basic training in educational administration.
 The 2014 Training Curriculum for Educational Administration Managers also provides the management responsibilities of the director of an establishment.
 According to this curriculum, a manager in an educational establishment is expected to be a skilled communicator, a good facilitator, and a capable leader.
 They should be able to mobilize their staff, manage change and conflict situations, and make informed decisions based on their understanding of their environment and the circumstances.
 Additionally, they should foster constructive relationships with various staff and student groups, establish partnerships with community organizations, and serve as role models for educators.
+Several forms of leadership are expected of elementary school principals: strategic, organizational, relational, emotional, ethical, transformational and distributed leadership.
+Pedagogical leadership is only implicitly present.
+This state of affairs is the same in MENPS ministerial note 167x24 of June 3, 2024 and in decree no. 2.05.1367, dated December 2, 2005 concerning the evaluation of civil servants.

 Roles

 Setting expectations/objectives: The 1999 National Charter for Education and Training requires school managers to take care of the educational establishment on all levels.
 The 2014 Training Curriculum for Educational Administration Managers shows that directors must know how to develop a systemic vision of the school.
 They manage all establishment operations and develop projects, and a results-based action plan based on the school's evaluation.
 Evaluations may be conducted on the establishment project, its objectives, strategies, approaches, resources, and means retained, and the results achieved.
-Decree No. 2.24.141 also mentions that the director now is responsible for the “institutional evaluation” to attain the “5 Ms”.
-The school leader is supposed to be the ”managerial administrator.”
+Decree No. 2.24.140 of BO 7277 26 February 2024 also mentions that the director now is responsible for the “institutional evaluation” of teachers.
+The school leader is supposed to be the "managerial administrator,” assisted by the management board.

 Developing teaching and learning: According to the 1999 National Charter for Education and Training, school leaders, manage the institution's resources with transparency and efficiency.
 The 2014 Training Curriculum for Educational Administration Managers requires/ instructs managers to understand learning theories, teaching approaches and teaching strategies.
 They learn educational monitoring and supervision.
 Directors also have to establish the organizational climate.